-This course contains an introduction to international commercial law, the study of its properties and research into the standardisation of international commercial law.
-This is accomplished by conducting a study of the methods of standardisation and the factors that have assisted the organisations concerned in achieving their goals.
-The course also encompasses a comprehensive study on the sources of international commercial law, the individuals responsible for enacting the same and the conclusion of international commercial contracts.
-The course also focuses on the United Nations Convention on the International Sale of Goods (the Vienna Convention) and research in commercial arbitration.
+This course provides an introduction to International Commercial Law, a study of its properties, and introduces students to research in the standardization of International Commercial Law.
+This is accomplished by adopting a study of the methods of standardization and the factors which have assisted concerned organizations to achieve their goals.
+The course also encompasses a comprehensive study of the sources of International Commercial Law and the competent individuals responsible for enacting the same and the International Commercial Contracts conclusion.
+Study focus is also laid on the United Nations Convention on the International Sale of Goods (Vienna Convention) and research in commercial arbitration.